Why publisher development is essential for affiliate success

 - Technology – Effective publisher development also requires many different (and often expensive) tools.
 For instance, advanced customer relationship management (CRM) tools are essential to evaluating new opportunities, cultivating relationships with publishers, and growing individual publisher performance.
 There are necessary tools for evaluating a publisher’s website traffic and looking at which merchants publishers are promoting and through which networks.
 Most publisher development tools are simply too expensive for an individual merchant with one program.
 It makes little sense for them to procure them because the return isn’t there.

-Rarely (if ever) does a merchant not want their affiliate program revenue to increase.
-And if revenue growth is the goal, the affiliate base must grow.
-The only way to ensure that the publishers in your program are quality and will actually generate revenue is to prospect, evaluate, and recruit them using a variety of strategies, technology, and resources.
+Rarely (if ever) does a brand not want their affiliate marketing program revenue to increase.
+And for the revenue growth to grow, the affiliate base must grow.
+The only way to ensure that the publishers in your program are high-quality and will actually generate revenue is to prospect, evaluate, and recruit them using a variety of strategies, technology and resources.